-a.
-Population aged 14 or younger plus population aged 65 or older, divided by population aged 15-64.

-b.
-General early pensionable age only; excludes early pensionable ages for specific groups of employees.

-c.
-The country has no early pensionable age, has one only for specific groups, or information is not available.
+- a.
+Population aged 14 or younger plus population aged 65 or older, divided by population aged 15-64. - b.
+General early pensionable age only; excludes early pensionable ages for specific groups of employees. - c.
+The country has no early pensionable age, has one only for specific groups, information is not available, or the pension is awarded at any age if certain qualifying conditions are met. - d.
+Data from 2005 or earlier.

-d.
-The statutory old-age pension system has yet to be implemented.

-Table 4.Contribution rates for social security programs, 2013 (in percent)
+Table 4.
+Insured and employer contribution rates, by country and program type, 2014 (in percent)